 48 Hour Creative Response Challenge – Dream

-Creativity, Culture & Capital, in partnership with Social Convention (SCL CVN), is opening a call for creative responses to Dream for our first Spotlight feature focusing on the future of live performance.
+Creativity, Culture & Capital, in partnership with Social Convention (SCL CVN), opened a call for creative responses to Dream for our first Spotlight feature focusing on the future of live performance.
+We will be launching a virtual gallery space in late 2021.

 What is Dream?